We did it! The 25-mile loop is now behind us, and what a glorious ride it was.

 As it turns out, we can.

 I’ve learned a lot about myself on my many cycle rides over the past few years: how far I can push myself before my legs give out, how anger at the wind can drive me to overcome it, how much I value (and need) the serenity of a quiet morning with just the sound of bike tires and birds.
 I’ve also learned a lot about other people, though the teachings haven’t been nearly as positive (or as much fun for me.)
+I found that Duncan Hospitality can leave a lot to be desired.

 Welcome back to the Ride Report!
 We didn’t have one last week because I was working overtime and didn’t have enough cranial power left for blog posts, but we also didn’t ride last week due to said overtime and crazy weather.
 Our training was cut short this week as well; Brian’s bike had a mechanical issue and caused him a gnarly wreck on his way to work Tuesday morning.
 He was pretty banged up and needed some time to recover, but we did get in a good, challenging ride yesterday morning because he’s such a boss.
 Here are the ride details.